AdaCore/uwrap/documentation/language_templates.rst

    match A_Template (origin (DefiningName ()));

-``template`` works on any node, and allows to browsed the templates that have been used to wrap this node so far.
+``wrapper`` works on any node, and allows to browsed wrappers that have been used to wrap this node so far.
 For example:

 .. code-block:: text